Definition of cache

 A cache is a store of data on your device that can be used to speed up loading times.
 They’re usually built into the infrastructure of an app.

 Browsing the internet is essentially a never-ending exchange of information.
 Whether you’re using a browser or any other app on your phone or laptop, every click is a request for specific pieces of data, and everything you see on your screen is an answer to one of those requests.

 Cached data systems aren’t limited to web browsers, of course.
 Every device and its apps use cache memory to speed up data access.
 But they don’t use cached data in the same way.
-While disk cache is used to load information preemptively for device functionality, browsers and other apps save data from previous activity, so certain sites and page elements can be loaded faster.
+For example, disk cache is used to load information preemptively for device functionality, while browsers and other apps save data from your previous activity, so certain sites and page elements can be loaded faster.

-How does caching improve user experience?
-Mainly, it’s speed.
+The main benefit of caching is speed.
 Because of their caches, browsers, apps, and operating systems are able to display information faster.
-But that's not the only benefit.
+But that’s not the only benefit.

 Storing data locally means that you save bandwidth as you don’t have to download the same things again.
 And, because data is already on your device, you can sometimes use apps or view information in offline mode.